Pelmet Guidance

 The crates are custom made to hold your pelmets.
 The top and base is made first, then your pelmets are placed on the base, the top is fitted next.
 The side and end panels are stapled to secure the top to the bottom.
 The staples are very sharp take care opening and removing the packaging!

-1. Place the package with the arrows pointing upwards
+- Place the package with the arrows pointing upwards

-2. If the crate has been strapped remove these
+- If the crate has been strapped remove these

-4. Once all these vertical panels are removed the top section can be taken off freely, giving access to the contents.
+Lever the 3+ staples open on the side panels with a traditional flat screwdriver. - Once all these fixings are removed the top section can be taken off freely, giving access to the contents.

 Fittings (Brackets, screws and raw-plugs) are attached to the inside of the pelmet.